 - Start training: Join a Nordic ski club, get fit, and sign up for a training camp.
 Check out a list of events at U.S. Paralympics Nordic Event page.

 - Get your National Classification completed.
 This is done by submitting required paperwork to US Paralympics.
-Please visit US Paralympics Nordic Classification webpage for step by step instructions.
+Please visit US Paralympics Classification webpage for step by step instructions.

 - RACE – challenge yourself and test your skills in a race.

 - Start Local: Talk with your local clubs on races* you can do in your area.
 If you are just getting started, look locally. *If a local race is uncertain of how to integrate visually impaired athletes into their race, please send them this link, or have them email us at: firstname.lastname@example.org.